kengwit/CrackDetectorDoc/README.md

 To minimize overfitting, dropout regularization is used between layer 6 (L6) and layer 7 (L6).
 The dropout rate is set to 0.5.

-We use the Adams solver instead of the Stochastic Gradient Descent described in the paper.
-The learning rate is set at $5.e^{-5}$

-Batch size is set to 64.

 # Code